 What are now the “funniest” source of information about Italian society?

 The contemporary Italian comedies are mainly only good to have fun, they try to make fun of contemporary life and problems without going deep.

 The real heirs of the Italian historical “social comedies” tradition of Sordi, Gasman, etc., are not actually in the movies, but on television, radio and Internet, I will list the best for me:

 - My number one is now Maurizio Crozza and his team of writer.
 To be more independent from politics he had to go away from Rai‘s and from Mediaset‘s television platforms.
 I am sorry that Crozza’s shows are not yet translated into English, they are a precious source of information on the Italian society and they are incredibly funny.

 - Less comic but incredibly talented and valuable is Marco Paolini and his team.
-He started form theater to arrive in TV with his dramatic and comic play on Italy.
+He started from theater to arrive in TV with his dramatic and comic play on Italy.
 His style is unique you have to see his play to understand.

-- An other champion is Pif, Pierfrancesco Diliberto, He started from television and now he is on Italian MTV channel with the TV program “Il Testimone”.
+- Another champion is Pif, Pierfrancesco Diliberto, He started from television and now he is on Italian MTV channel with the TV program “Il Testimone”.
 His reports, on any aspect of the Italian society, are incredibly ironic.
-He also made one movie about mafia, a master peace, having fun you will learn part of mafia’s story in Palermo and in Italy.
+He also made one movie about mafia, a master peace; having fun, you will learn part of mafia’s story in Palermo and in Italy.
 One of the very few Italian contemporary comedy that can teach you something about Italy and make you think.

 The list could be longer, but I stop here, I will update this post from time to time.
-Unfortunately very few of those modern comedians and entertainer have an English version.
-If you find their contents in English please let me know.
+Unfortunately, very few of those modern comedians and entertainer have an English version.
+If you find their contents in English, please let me know.